schellingerhout/schellingerhout.github.io/_posts/2017-09-06-design-patterns-creational-delphi.md

   function CreateProduct(AProductID: integer): IProduct; virtual;
 end;

-//The function that creates the products is virtual and can be overridden
+// The function that creates the products is virtual and can be overridden
-// The abstract creator may have an implementation or we may also have
+// The abstract creator may have an implementation, or we may also have
 // a base product creator defined.
 The design pattern really only centers
 // around the method.
-It must be virtual, Descendents implement and fall throug
+It must be virtual, Descendants implement and fall through
 // is handled via inheritence

 implementation